CaryRandazzo/AtlasValidationDashboard/README.md

 Notice: All information is currently in the process of being and finalized.
 It will be available in the near future.
+All instructions are given from the perpective of an Ubuntu based linux operating system/.

 # Installation Instructions